 The highest availability for coverage is Bronze, Silver, and Gold contracts.
 Platinum and Catastrophic options are limited since most companies don't always offer these plans in all areas of the state.
 Nearby counties, such as Champaign, Montgomery, Greene, Madison, Fayette and Miami charge slightly different prices, and have different provider networks.

-Sample Springfield Monthly Rates
+Sample Springfield (Clark County) Monthly Rates

 NOTE: The prices listed above only represent a small fraction of plan options that are offered.
 Many other factors must be considered, such as other family members, "cost-sharing" through Silver tier plans, network availability, and anticipated cost of future medical treatment, so the proper policy can be selected.

 With a population of about 60,000, the size of the city allows residents to choose among a wide variety of medical facilities.
 The Springfield Regional Medical Center is a full-service hospital that provides emergency services 24 hours per day.
 Ohio Valley Surgical Hospital is also available and serves Clark and Champaign counties.
 The City Hospital, that was located on High Street, stopped serving patients in 2011.
 The structure was eventually demolished in 2012.